 Starved Brain Cells

 Dehydration also reduces blood volume.
-This means less blood reaches your brain.
-Think of it as a power shortage.
-Brain cells need constant energy (glucose) and oxygen from the blood.
-When deprived, they become stressed and more prone to firing off abnormal signals, again increasing seizure risk.
+This means less oxygen and glucose reach your brain.
+Your brain consumes 20% of your body’s energy despite being only 2% of body weight.
+When blood flow decreases, brain cells become stressed and more prone to firing off abnormal signals, again increasing seizure risk.

 How Dehydration Causes Seizures